archiloque/tyrano_dsl/README.md

 start_scene 'Second scene'
 ```

-## Run
+## How to use it

+- Install the gem
-Execute `tyrano-dsl PATH_TO_YOUR_TYRANO_PROJECT` in your project directory.
+- Execute `tyrano-dsl PATH_TO_YOUR_TYRANO_PROJECT` in your project directory.

 `PATH_TO_YOUR_TYRANO_PROJECT` should look like `/Users/u/Library/Application\ Support/Steam/steamapps/common/TyranoBuilder/myproject/Test`

 If everything is OK it should update the files in your TyranoBuilder project.

-If there is an error it should be displayed and the message should help you to fix the provblem.
+If there is an error it should be displayed and the message should help you to fix the problem.

 # Current vocabulary